emontzkajnl/plugins/custom-facebook-feed/README.txt

 * Fix: The plugin now works with Access Tokens which use the new recently-released version 2.4 of the Facebook API

 = 2.3.5 =
-* New: Replace the Facebook 'Like Box' with the new Facebook 'Page Plugin' as the Facebook Like Box will be deprecated on June 23rd, 2015.
+* New: Replace the 'Like Box' with the new 'Page Plugin' as the Like Box will be deprecated on June 23rd, 2015.
 Settings can be found under the Misc tab on the plugin's Customize page.
 * Fix: Hashtags which contain foreign characters are now correctly linked to the hashtag on Facebook
-* Fix: Links within Facebook post descriptions weren't opening in a new tab
+* Fix: Links within post descriptions weren't opening in a new tab
 * Fix: Removed empty style tags from some elements
 * Fix: The URLs used for the 'Share' icons are now encoded to prevent any HTML validation errors
-* Fix: Shared Facebook posts now link to the new shared post and not to the original post that was shared on Facebook
+* Fix: Shared posts now link to the new shared post and not to the original post that was shared on Facebook
 * Fix: Corrected a minor issue with the plugin caching string
-* Fix: Fixed a minor issue with tags in the Facebook post text when creating/sharing an event
+* Fix: Fixed a minor issue with tags in the post text when creating/sharing an event
 * Tweak: Add some stricter CSS to some parts of the feed to prevent theme conflicts
-* Tweak: Automatically link the Facebook event name to the event now rather than it having to be enabled on the plugin's 'Typography' settings page
+* Tweak: Automatically link the event name to the event now rather than it having to be enabled on the plugin's 'Typography' settings page

 = 2.3.4 =
-* Fix: The Facebook event description is no longer shown twice in event posts.
-It was previously shown in the post text itself and in the Facebook event details.
+* Fix: The event description is no longer shown twice in event posts.
+It was previously shown in the post text itself and in the event details.
-* Fix: Fixed a rare bug which would occur if your Facebook page or Facebook group name contained a number
+* Fix: Fixed a rare bug which would occur if your page or group name contained a number

 = 2.3.3 =
 * Fix: Removed a PHP notice which was missed in the last update.
 Apologies for the two updates in quick succession.